- Docs

 }

-Where to put this code
+Where to put the code

-You have four options, in increasing order of "the right thing to do":
+Four options, roughly in order of "the right thing to do":

 - Child theme